amandalynnelliott/amandalynnelliott.github.io-dev/_posts/2017/2017-10-23-make-the-future.md

 - You make your future.
 - Your present is what your past self has made for you.

-Don't wait and see what the future has in store for you, *make* it. *Command* whatever you want into being.
+Don't anxiously wait and see what the future has in store for you, *make* it. *Command* whatever you want into being.

 You are a sovereign individual and nobody has control over your thoughts, even if you are incarcerated.
 Even if your external world and physical body is trapped, your thoughts are always under your directive.
 That it in of itself is a comforting thought to have.

 ![Pacific Ocean]({{ site.url }}/assets/img/2017/10/3Pacific2.jpg)

 It all starts with your thoughts.
 Your life is the story you tell yourself about who you are.

 These thoughts form beliefs and build momentum as actions and habits, and before you know it, the story your life that you've been telling yourself is already past tense and it's time for you to write something new.

 No matter what change you want to make in your life, such as losing weight, earning more money, living addiction free, developing meaningful relationships, it all starts with accepting where you are right now, and the responsibility that comes with that.
-You don't have to linger in guilt or regret for long, because this state is what your old self has made for you, and you're done with that.
+If drastic changes are desired, you don't have to linger in guilt or regret for long, because this state is what your old self has made for you.
+You're done with that.
 Let it go.

 ### Intention